 I specialize in understanding and documenting lived experiences of climate change in communities affected by rapidly disappearing mountain glaciers.
-I am particularly interested in interdependencies between people and ecosystems as well as how factors such as power, marginalization, and difference influence adaptation to environmental change.
-My research experience includes projects in the Nepal Himalaya, Peruvian Andes, Rocky Mountains, Greenland, and the Canadian Arctic as well as numerous global-scale assessments of environmental change in cold regions.
+My work bridges insights from the human dimensions of climate change literature, socio-ecological systems research, and perspectives of residents at the frontlines of climate change to reveal the complex causes and consequences of vulnerability and adaptation in high mountains.
+I have led projects in the Nepal Himalaya, Peruvian Andes, Rocky Mountains, Greenland, and the Canadian Arctic as well as numerous global-scale assessments of the human dimensions of climate change in cold regions.
 I publish and present widely on environmental change issues, possess substantial experience developing and leading environmental change assessments, and am actively involved in photography-based science communication activities.
 I am currently a PhD student, Vanier Scholar, Liu Scholar, and Public Scholar at the University of British Columbia, where I am affiliated with the Institute for Resources, Environment and Sustainability.
 I hold an MSc (Distinction) from the University of Oxford and a BA (Hons 1st class) from McGill University.

 University of British Columbia - PhD Resources, Environment, and Sustainability (in progress) 2015-2020 University of Oxford - MSc Environmental Change and Management (with Distinction) 2011-2012 McGill University - BA Geography, International Development Studies (Honours first class, Dean’s Honour List) 2008-2011